radee2k/2023-06_pesc_analysis/pesc_analysis_1.md

     ## Warning: useNames = NA is deprecated.
 Instead, specify either useNames = TRUE
     ## or useNames = TRUE.

-    ## Warning: The default method for RunUMAP has changed from calling Python UMAP via reticulate to the R-native UWOT using the cosine metric
-    ## To use Python UMAP via reticulate, set umap.method to 'umap-learn' and metric to 'correlation'
-    ## This message will be shown once per session

 ### UMAP